 - Attachments: Attach drafts or relevant reference materials

 - Subtasks: Each step of the publication process (e.g., first draft, review, make edits, publish, etc.)

 - Add custom fields to track the status of the content piece (drafting, in review, etc.), type of content (blog post, whitepaper, etc), content channel, and more.
-To add custom fields, click the project actions drop-down next to the project header, and then Manage Custom Fields.
+To add custom fields, click the project header dropdown, and then Manage Custom Fields.

 - Once you’ve built out your content tasks, you can navigate to Calendar View from the project header.
 Save Calendar View as the default view by selecting View in the top left corner of the calendar and selecting Save as Default View for Everyone.
-That way, you can see your content schedule in context.
+That way, you can see your content schedule in context, and see when content is being worked on.
 You can also keep it in List or Board View.

 - If the schedule changes, drag and drop tasks on the calendar and their due dates will automatically update.

 - You can also view the calendar in our mobile app for a quick glimpse of your editorial schedule and easy rescheduling.